splunk/kafka-mq-go/README.md

 # Design

-Multiple logical message queues are built on top a pair of physical Kafka topics:
+Multiple logical message queues are built on top of a pair of physical Kafka topics:
 * The *queue topic* contains messages produced by `queue.Producer` instances.
 Each message in the queue topic is keyed by the unique identifier of the queue that it belongs to.
     * Messages are consumed from the queue topic by `queue.Consumer` instances.
 As consumers process messages they record their progress by sending marker messages to the *markers topic*
 * The *markers topic* contains a log that tracks message processing progress for all queues in the system.
-    * Marker messages are be consumed by a number of `RedeliveryTracker` replicas that determine when messages need to be redelivered to the queue topic.
+    * Marker messages are consumed by a number of `RedeliveryTracker` replicas that determine when messages need to be redelivered to the queue topic.

 ![alt text][design]